Lothian Buses launches new South Queensferry service

-A new company has been launched to create a fresh transport link between South Queensferry and Edinburgh city centre.
+A new company has been launched by Lothian Buses in order to run a new service between South Queensferry and Edinburgh city centre.

 The new firm, Lothian Country, will be wholly owned by Lothian Buses but will operate as a standalone business with its own products and buses.

 Council chiefs had been in talks with Lothian Buses ever since Stagecoach announced it would be withdrawing the No 40 – the only direct bus link from South Queensferry to the city centre – from June 6.

 Stagecoach had operated the service for the last three years but said it had since become “unsustainable”.